Understanding Kidney Cancer

 According to UCLA Health, kidney cancer can metastasize, or spread, to any part of the body through the blood or lymphatic system.
 When that happens, the first signs of cancer may not be specific to your kidneys.

-Symptoms of metastatic kidney cancer (like what Katie is fighting) may cause symptoms in the newly affected areas of the body including:
+Symptoms of metastatic kidney cancer may cause symptoms in the newly affected areas of the body including:

 - The lungs, causing cough and shortness of breath

 - The bones, resulting in bone pain or fracture

 - The brain, presenting as headaches, confusion or seizures